Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Modelling of diphoton mass distributions

 In each category $i$, the normalization of the background pdf is a free parameter in the fit, as well as the parameters describing the shapes of the background pdfs, as discussed in Section~\ref{sec:modeling:bkg} below.
 The normalization of the signal pdf is expressed as

-where the sum runs over STXS regions, $(\sigma_t \times \Byy)$ is the measurement parameter for region $t$, $\epsilon_{it}$ describes the efficiency for events from region $t$ to be reconstructed in category $i$, and $\mathcal{L}$ is the integrated luminosity of the fitted sample.
+where the sum runs over all regions defined in the Stage 1.2 STXS scheme, $(\sigma_t \times \Byy)$ is the measurement parameter for region $t$, $\epsilon_{it}$ describes the efficiency for events from region $t$ to be reconstructed in category $i$, and $\mathcal{L}$ is the integrated luminosity of the fitted sample.
 The factor $K_i(\bm{\theta}_{\text{yield}})$ corresponds to multiplicative corrections to the signal yields from systematic uncertainty effects detailed in Section~\ref{sec:systs}, as a function of nuisance parameters collectively denoted by $\bm{\theta}_{\text{yield}}$; $N_{\text{spur},i}$ is the value of the background modelling uncertainty described in Section~\ref{sec:modeling:bkg}, implemented as an additive correction to the signal yield proportional to the nuisance parameter $\theta_{\text{spur},i}$.
 The values of the measurement parameters are obtained from a maximum-likelihood fit to the data.